hamedmirzaei/spring-boot-camel-composite-service/README.md

 # How to run
 * Start `customer-service` module.
 It can be verified using url [http://localhost:8085/customers](http://localhost:8085/customers).
+* Start `real-base-info-service` module.
+It can be verified using url [http://localhost:8086/realbaseinfos](http://localhost:8086/realbaseinfos).
-* Start `base-info-service` module.
-It can be verified using url [http://localhost:8086/baseinfos](http://localhost:8086/baseinfos).
+* Start `legal-base-info-service` module.
+It can be verified using url [http://localhost:8087/legalbaseinfos](http://localhost:8087/legalbaseinfos).
 * Start `composite-rest` module.
 It can be verified using url [http://localhost:8080/customerBaseInfos?cid=1](http://localhost:8080/customerBaseInfos?cid=1).
-* Start `ui-service` module and look at [http://localhost:8088/](http://localhost:8088/) to view all the three services.
+* Start `ui-service` module and look at [http://localhost:8088/](http://localhost:8088/) to view real customers and look at [http://localhost:8088/legal](http://localhost:8088/legal) to view legal customers.